 Coincidence I think not.

 Tech giants like Facebook and Google are infamous for using smart algorithms to cater to individual consumers, although it sounds harmless and rather convenient it is definitely far from private.

 Popular mainstream browsers use tracking cookies, which we all are guilty of subconsciously accepting.
 These cookies are used to create a virtual persona of you.
 Think of it as a stranger keeping track of all your preferences including your likes and dislikes.

 Sounds creepy well it is.

 Same goes for torrenting as well, however, I think it is safe to say that faith in the online world can be restored with the best VPN for Privacy.

 In the light of the recent Cambridge Analytica scandal, one might wonder how secure their data really is.
 No matter the severity, spying on someone without their consent is definitely a clear violation of one’s personal privacy.

 The silver lining to this is that ever since EU released its GDPR report, companies including tech giants have been forced to update their privacy policies which put a lot more restriction on companies aching to get their hands on your data.

 Mozilla Firefox is one browser that is definitely raising eyebrows.
 This renowned browser is tacking strict privacy measures to eradicate third-party trackers, which should cut down page load times by more than 50%.
-Furthermore, Firefox also plans to block cookies and third party storage requests for added privacy.
+Furthermore, Firefox also plans to block cookies and third-party storage requests for added privacy.
+Also, you can exercise the option of Firefox VPN for complete safety and security of your browser.

 These privacy measures are to take place in the Mozilla’s upcoming Firefox 65 release.